saulpw/jdot/README.md

 Jdot := Top+
 ```

+# Etymology

+The name of the format, "JDOT", comes from the Icelandic "Jdóttir".
+In Iceland, surnames are not familial, but patronymic: if Bob has a son, his surname would be Bobson; if Bob has a daughter, her surname would be Bobdóttir.
+So a prettier sister format of Json might be named "Jdóttir".

+Also the "dot" (period) is one of the few punctuation characters used in JDOT, and the most common one at that.

 # Future ideas (not implemented yet)
   - multiple variables with the same `?varname` should match the same value, and should only be passed in the macro args once.